Skip to content

 OTEI encourages the development of your skills, knowledge, and judgement around AI use.

-1. See our reading guide for Bowen & Watson's Teaching with AI: A practical guide to a new era of human learning.
-Published by Johns Hopkins University Press and available through Clemson Libraries, this book provides background information and application ideas for teaching and learning.
-Access our book club guide (pdf).
+1. Access our book club guide (pdf) for Bowen & Watson's Teaching with AI: A practical guide to a new era of human learning.
+Available through Clemson Libraries.

 3. Visit our Clemson Resources page for updated information on AI and the Clemson Syllabus.